-- SFR is not supported for file systems managed using Logical Volume Manager (LVM). - SFR is not supported for the / (root file system). - Restoring a file to a custom user-defined location on the original instance is not supported.
+- SFR is not supported for file systems managed using Logical Volume Manager (LVM). - Restoring a file to a custom user-defined location on the original instance is not supported.
 You can restore a file only to its existing location on the original instance. - Restoring a file to an altogether different instance is not supported.
 You can restore files only on the original instance.